electronic-structure/SIRIUS/README.md

 ### Parallel eigensolvers
 To compile with ScaLAPACK use the following option: `-DUSE_SCALAPACK=On`.
 Additional environment variable `SCALAPACKROOT` might be required to specify the location of ScaLAPACK library.
-To compile with ELPA use `-DUSE_ELPA=On` option.
+To compile with ELPA use `-DUSE_SCALAPACK=On -DUSE_ELPA=On` options.
 In this case additional environment variable `ELPAROOT` might be required.
+In the current implentation we need ScaLAPACK functionality to transform generalized eigenvalue problem to a standard form bofore using ELPA.

 ### Python module
 To create Python module you need to specify `-DCREATE_PYTHON_MODULE=On`.
 SIRIUS Python module depends on `mpi4py` and